|

 Scott Dyleski submitted a declaration

-in the Dec 2011 petition
+in the Dec 2011 petition where he

-where he directly states, "I did not
+directly states, "I did not kill

-kill Pamela Vitale."
-For
+Pamela Vitale."
+For those who claim

-that or did not show remorse,
+Dyleski never denied that or did not

-perhaps this puts their thoughts to
+show remorse, perhaps this puts their

-innocence.
+claim his innocence.

 Dyleski also states: